 In a period where many of us depend so heavily on our technology to communicate personally or for business, it is essential to take a break and unplug!

-While many resorts provide you with WIFI, you won’t feel the need to constantly tweet, text, update Facebook or call friends, it will feel great to unplug!
+While most resorts provide you with WIFI, you won’t feel the need to constantly tweet, text, update Facebook or call friends, it will feel great to unplug!
 Being in an exotic heritage hideaway, connecting with nature, having meaningful conversations with likeminded people and just rediscovering yourself is going to keep you occupied enough.
 That’s an attractive deal, what say?

 4. You will make friends and memories for a lifetime